PierreTurnbull/SDL_Tower_Defense/README.md

 ## File organisation

+**Unique files** are stored in the directory `c`
+Example: `./c/main.c`

+**Category-specific files** are stored in a directory which name corresponds to a category.
+Example: `./c/render/render.c`.

-**Generic functions** are stored in a directory which name is written in uppercase with a leading underscore.
+**Generic files** are stored in a directory which name is written in uppercase with a leading underscore.
 Their name starts with the category name in uppercase
 Example: `./c/_LOAD/LOAD_rect.c`
-**Specific themed functions** are stored in a directory which name corresponds to a category.
-Example: `./c/render/render.c`.
-**Specific unique functions** are stored in the directory `c`
-Example: `./c/main.c`